 14. Jason Varitek, Mariners, 1994

 The two-time World Series champ was drafted three times, including two first-round selections out of Georgia Tech.
 When he signed, following his senior season, it was after the Mariners took him 14th overall in 1994.
-He was traded to Boston in 1997.
+He was traded to Boston in 1997, where he made his MLB debut.

 15. Jim Rice, Red Sox, 1971

-Chase Utley has a higher career WAR, but the tiebreaker here goes to the Hall of Famer.
+Chase Utley would be a deserving choice here, too, but we're giving the edge to the Hall of Famer Rice.
 Boston selected the future MVP out of the South Carolina high school scene in 1971.

 16. Lance Berkman, Astros, 1997